 Blockbuster’s board didn’t see the streaming videos services’ threat

 - Discussions focus on finding agreement, not alignment

 - Not enough ability to listen to different opinions

 Yes, it is.

-Let’s unpack together the 5 steps that could lead a major of business innovation on your board:
+Let’s unpack together the 5 steps that could lead to major business innovation on your board:

-The first step is to add more diversity to the members of the board.
+The first step is to add more diversity to the board members.

 Many countries and US states have mandated this stage, mainly for gender equality and, like in California, for underrepresented minorities.